7NNS7/100-days-of-Data-Science-and-Code/README.md

 I will work on Data Science, python scripts and personal projects for the next 100 days.

 # Day 80
-Worked on chron jobs and mongodb
+Worked on cron jobs and mongodb

 # Day 79
 Worked on script to convert NASA hdf file to csv